How Do I Change My Name?

 First, get proof of your name change

 You need to prove your entitlement to be known by a new name.
 The proof you need depends on your reason for changing names.
-The most common type of name change is from marriage, and all that's required is your marriage certificate from Vital Statistics.
+The most common type of name change is from marriage.
+The only proof required is your marriage certificate from Vital Statistics.

 If you're changing names for any other reason you'll need a legal name change with Vital Statistics.
 They will issue you with an amended birth certificate.
 If you were born in a different province from where you reside you'll be issued a legal name change certificate.